Family Law Lawyer Discusses Living Separate and Apart in Pennsylvania

 While this may seem like an unusual concept, many couples proceed with a separation as it gives them time to reflect on their marriage before committing to a formal divorce.
 Additionally, separation rather than divorce may bring financial benefits such as:

-It is common among couples who are living separate and apart to remain in the same home, either for financial reasons or because one spouse may be unable to work up the courage to leave the family home.
+It is common among couples living separately and apart to remain in the same home, either for financial reasons or because one spouse may be unable to work up the courage to leave the family home.

 This concept arose from a Pennsylvania Superior Court decision in 1984 in which the court held that “living in quarters separated physically and without sharing the incidence and attributes customarily attached to the marital relationship” are enough to constitute grounds for divorce.